MrDurdenEG/Payment-System/README.md

 (there is some file and folders i didnt use them, don't care about 'em ,thanks )

-(there is some file and folders i didnt use them, don't care about 'em ,thanks )

 ## Features

 - **Card Data Validation**: The system checks the validity of cardholder names, expiration dates, and PANs (Primary Account Numbers).